The Royal City of Rabanastre

 The first true chapter of the game begins in the Garamsythe Waterway of Rabanastre.
 The story turns away from the introductory story of Reks, over to his younger brother, Vaan, the true protagonist of Final Fantasy XII.

 The mission in the Garamsythe Waterway is easy enough.
 Use the skills that you learned as Reks to target, attack and destroy each of the three Dire Rat enemies scattered throughout the Waterway.
 You can find their exact locations using the mini-map in the top-right corner of the screen or by pressing the [L3 Button] to bring up the minimap overlay.
-The Dire Rats are marked with large red dots.
+The Dire Rats are marked with large red dots on the map.

 You can also use the Steal Technick that Vaan comes equipped with to steal Rat Pelts, Fire Stones and Potions from them before you kill them.
 Get in the habit of stealing from all of the enemies you face before you defeat them.

 Rabanastre – East End

 There are a few short cutscenes that take place after you defeat the Dire Rats in the Garamsythe Waterway.
 After watching two Imperial Swordsmen hassle a local peddler, Vaan will steal a pouch full of gil from them.
 He then runs into Penelo on the bridge in the East End of Rabanastre.
-The two have a short discussion and Penelo reminds Vaan that he needs to return to Migelo to help him with some errands.
+The two will have a short discussion where Penelo reminds Vaan that he needs to return to Migelo to help him with some errands.

 You now have access to the Equip command in the Menu Screen which can be used to modify a character’s equipment.
 Final Fantasy XII, like some previous installments in the Final Fantasy Series, has an “Optimize” command which automatically equips the “best” equipment in your inventory.
 Optimize can be extremely helpful in many situations but be careful using it too much – there are many situations where using the “best” equipment may not be optimal.